-Daly has remixed many artists, including producing official remixes for Imagine Dragons, Mutemath, Judah & The Lion, Switchfoot and Anberlin.
+Daly’s outside projects include official remixes for Imagine Dragons, Mutemath, Judah & The Lion, Switchfoot and Anberlin.
 His work has been featured in several commercials and trailers.

 In 2014 under the moniker JT Daly & The Blood Orchestra, Daly released the single “The Blackest Bird,” which reached #1 in iTunes Classical.
 In 2012 Daly released a solo album, Memory, and has released several albums as singer for and founding member of Nashville-based band Paper Route.

 JT’s latest project, indie psych-rock super group The Voodoo Children, started as a conversation about the mystical.
 Daly was riffing in a garage turned gothic church; it’s unclear who else was in the room.
 Visages of other artists spirit in and out of the songs, almost at a whim.
 With echoes of 60’s and 90’s shoegaze and lyrics conjuring some ancient forgotten time, The Voodoo Children sound both new and familiar.
 New music is expected in early 2020.